-Migrants with a rural certificate of residence, or "hukou", who move to a city to work, find it hard to get access to health, education and welfare services.
+Migrants with a rural certificate of residence, or "hukou," who move to a city to work, find it hard to get access to health, education and welfare services.

 "I can't afford to bring my two kids to Beijing, and no school in Beijing will admit them in any case," said Wang, the carpenter-turned-food peddler from Henan.

-If migrant workers like him could put down roots without facing such discrimination, they would in theory save less and spend more on everything from subways to noodle shops -- labour-intensive services that do not add to the trade surplus.
+If migrant workers like him could put down roots without facing such discrimination, they would in theory save less and spend more on everything from subways to noodle shops -- labor-intensive services that do not add to the trade surplus.

 As it is, Wang said he and his wife still manage to save 20,000 yuan a year.
 "If I spend the money, who would pay the school fees for my kids and who would take care of us when we become ill?"
 But once he's saved 100,000 yuan, Wang wants to go back home and start a business.

-Thousands of young graduates from out of town, dubbed "ant tribes", also find the streets of Beijing are not paved with gold.
+Thousands of young graduates from out of town, dubbed "ant tribes," also find the streets of Beijing are not paved with gold.
 They live in cramped, often squalid conditions on the outskirts of the capital unable to get a foot on the property ladder or find a job that matches their qualifications.

 In downtown Beijing, rag-and-bone men rummage through garbage bins.
 In alleys a few minutes walk from the capital's plushest hotels, indoor plumbing is the exception rather than the rule.

 Still, the importance of cities for the consumption story cannot be overstated.
-They account for 76 percent of China's household consumption even though the urbanisation rate is only 47 percent - about the same as the United States a century ago.
+They account for 76 percent of China's household consumption even though the urbanization rate is only 47 percent - about the same as the United States a century ago.
 Incomes in towns are three times higher than in the countryside.

 With the urbanization rate not likely to peak until 2030 at around 68 percent, according to the Chinese Academy of Social Sciences, towns thus have the potential to be a big driver of growth led by consumption and services, not investment and industry.

 Consultants McKinsey & Co expects China by 2025 to have 221 cities with more than one million inhabitants, compared with 35 in Europe today.
-Zhengzhou, the capital of Henan, China's most populous province, will have a bigger economy than Sweden, Hong Kong or Israel by 2020, according to the Economist Intelligence Unit.].
+Zhengzhou, the capital of Henan, China's most populous province, will have a bigger economy than Sweden, Hong Kong or Israel by 2020, according to the Economist Intelligence Unit.